ftm-zarin/AI-mdp-solver/README.md

 # AI-Powered MDP Solver

 A Python-based solver for Markov Decision Processes (MDPs) using Value Iteration and Policy Iteration.
 This project implements the classic 4x3 "Russell-Norvig" stochastic gridworld from scratch.
-It was developed as a core project for an Artificial Intelligence course (CSCI-XXXX).
+It was developed as a core project for an Artificial Intelligence course.

 ## Features